|

 This stopper was consists of a wire bail with an eccentric that

 inserts into the lip.
-Only one Philadelphia bottler
+Only a Camden and Philadelphia bottler

 bottles are exaggerated to accept the closure.
 The closure